The 6 Republican senators who will decide the Supreme Court fight

 In the coming days, these senators will be forced to answer several important questions.
 Would you vote to confirm a Supreme Court nominee before the election?
 If a confirmation vote is held in the lame-duck period, would your decision hinge on whether the presidency and the Senate flip?

-With 53 Republicans in the Senate, McConnell can only afford to lose three votes.
+With 53 Republicans in the Senate, McConnell can afford to lose only three votes.
 Vice President Mike Pence could break a 50-50 tie if needed.
-Here’s who to watch for:
+Here’s who to watch:The true swing votes

-Collins has long championed her moderate credentials; she’s pro-choice, for example, and has also voted in favor of Supreme Court nominees chosen by presidents of both parties.
+Collins has long championed her moderate credentials; she supports abortion rights, for example, and has also voted in favor of Supreme Court nominees chosen by presidents of both parties.
 But the stakes are perhaps the highest they have been for the future of abortion rights in the United States.

 She’s also facing pressure from fellow Republicans.
-Sen. Josh Hawley (R-Mo.), a hard-line conservative who himself is on Trump’s short-list for the Supreme Court, issued a direct plea to Republican senators like Collins, tweeting on Saturday: “Two months ago, I pledged to vote only for #SCOTUS nominees who understand and acknowledge that Roe was wrongly decided.
+Sen. Josh Hawley of Missouri, a hard-line conservative who himself is on Trump’s short list for the Supreme Court, issued a direct plea to Republican senators like Collins, tweeting on Saturday: “Two months ago, I pledged to vote only for #SCOTUS nominees who understand and acknowledge that Roe was wrongly decided.
 I stand by that commitment, and I call on my fellow Republican senators to take the same stand.”

-Murkowski, too, is pro-choice and a true centrist within the GOP conference.
-In an interview with Alaska Public Radio on Friday before Ginsburg’s death was announced, Murkowski declared that she “would not vote to confirm a Supreme Court nominee.”
-But Murkowski, too, did not stake out a position immediately following Ginsburg’s passing, using her late-Friday statement to instead pay tribute to the late justice.
+Murkowski, too, supports abortion rights and is a true centrist within the GOP Conference; she was the only Republican to oppose Kavanaugh's nomination.
+And on Sunday, she announced she would oppose moving forward with Trump's next nominee.
+“For weeks, I have stated that I would not support taking up a potential Supreme Court vacancy this close to the election,” the Alaska Republican said in a statement.
+“Sadly, what was then a hypothetical is now our reality, but my position has not changed.”

 And then there’s Romney.
 The 2012 GOP presidential nominee joined Collins as the only Republicans to vote in favor of calling witnesses in Trump’s impeachment trial — and he was the only GOP senator to vote to convict the president.